dntoll/1DT902-introducerande-projekt/assignments/4 Traffic Light.md

  * PEDESTRIAN SOON STOP: Traffic Red LED, Pedestrian Green LED, Slower Tick Sounds, 1 second
  * TRAFFIC GET READY: Traffic Green LED + Yellow LED, Pedestrian Red LED, 1 second

 You can now write a main loop that normally runs the TRAFFIC GO state if nothing happens.
-If the button is pressed (you need a
+If the button is pressed a boolean variable is set (you need a buttonEventCallback-function) and the main loops starts calling the different state-methods in order before.

+### Examination

+The traffic light should work like described above and go back to green after having stepped through all the states.
+The exact waiting time is not as important as each of the states being reached and this should be repeatable.

+#### Check code
+ * The code should follow Flake8 code standard ( however lines may be longer than 79 characters )
+ * Code should be DRY ( no unnecessary repeated statements )
+ * Code should be divided into methods
+ * Method names should represent the content (for example state names)